 - Harry Potter:

-- While not a comedy film, every ad ever for Half-Blood Prince included this humorous exchange:
+- Every ad ever for Half-Blood Prince included this humorous exchange:

 Hermione: Hey, she's only interested in you because she thinks you're the Chosen One!